blocknetdx/api-docs/source/includes/_hydra.md

 <br>
 See [Authentication Error Codes](/#authentication-error-codes) for possible error codes and their meanings.

-## Make Requests
+## Make Hydra Requests
 [EVM](https://docs.blocknet.co/resources/glossary/#evm) JSON-RPC
 requests are made via the `/xrs/evm_passthrough/<EVM>/<PROJECT-ID>` route.
 A JSON-RPC request should have a request body containing the `EVM JSON-RPC method` (string) and optionally `EVM JSON-RPC params` (string array).

 ### ETH example
-On the right is a quick command line example using `curl` to request the current block number of the ETH EVM. `method` = `eth_blockNumber` and `params` = [].
+On the right is a command line example using `curl` to request the current block number of the ETH EVM. `method` = `eth_blockNumber` and `params` = [].

 > Sample EVM JSON-RPC Request - ETH